On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Conclusion

 In this paper, we consider two types of MISO {OIC}s under per-antenna {intensity} constraints.
 We first express their capacities as a maximization problem over distributions of the sum random variable $S = \trans{\vect{h}} \vect{X}$.
 The main challenge is to equivalently transform per-antenna average-{intensity constraints} on $\vect{X}$ to constraints on $S$, since the mapping from $\vect{x}$ onto $s=\trans{\mathbf{h}}\vect{x}$ is not injective.
 This problem is solved by finding the {necessary and sufficient conditions for two types of decomposition of a bounded and nonnegative random variable.} Specifically, we show that both types of original MISO OICs with per-antenna {intensity} constraints can be transformed into a SISO one with an {amplitude constraint} and several {stop-loss mean} constraints.\

 {Then we obtain several capacity bounds for our considered MISO OICs by alternatively bounding capacities of their corresponding equivalent SISO OICs.} {U}sing EPI and duality upper-bounding techniques, we derive new lower and upper bounds on the capacity, and they asymptotically match at high SNR.
 In the low-SNR regime, the capacity slope is shown to be proportional to the maximum variance of the equivalent input $S$ under {stop-loss mean} constraints.
+We characterize several properties of the input distribution that maximizes the variance. {For the EC-OIC, the equivalent input of the maximum-variance input is the maximally convex distribution, which is an upper bound (in terms of convex ordering) for all feasible equivalent inputs.
+For the BC-OIC, the parameter of the maximum-variance input can be easily determined by several linear equations.}

 {